Television Top of the Form

 Judith Chalmers was originally lined up to co-present, but was vetoed by The Powers That Be on the grounds that a woman wouldn't have the authority required of a questionmaster.

-A one-off international match was held in 1965, between teams representing England and Germany.
-Full international competition was held in Transworld Top Team from 1967.
+A full international competition was held in Transworld Top Team from 1967.
+There were also some one-off specials:

 Geoffrey Wheeler returned to present the 2006 one-off revival, which was between the two schools that had featured in the last-ever original show.
 The trophy was presented to the winners by David Dimbleby.
 This one-off show was very enjoyable and raises the question: why haven't they fully revived the show, more than 5 years on?
 Surely there are few enough really intelligent quizzes for young people nowadays and surely most schools would be as keen to compete as most universities are in University Challenge?